5w1555/sanitor_project/README.md

 * CI/CD workflow implementation
 * More built-in checks
-* demo?
+* Demo
 * Easier to tune checks depending on your need
-* Optimizing checks (tested only on low scale, 5000+ lines python codebases)
+* Optimizing checks (tested only on low scale, 5000+ lines Python codebases)
 * Multi-language implementation

+---

 ## Why This Exists

-Sanitor was built as I had many fundamental design issues in my own code.
-I needed a tool to tell me just that and fast.
+Sanitor was built because I had many fundamental design issues in my own code.
+I needed a tool to tell me just that — and fast.

-It's as of now still a work in progress.
+It's still a work in progress.

 ---

 ## License

-MIT.
+MIT